gregturtle/scriptwritercampaignuploader/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 AI Script Generation: Focus only on voiceover scripts, not visual scenes.
-Scripts must analyze actual performance data to identify successful patterns and incorporate those patterns into new scripts.
-Never create scripts from scratch - always base them on what the data shows is working.
+Scripts must analyze BOTH successful AND failed performance patterns from actual data.
+Learn from what works AND what doesn't work to create better scripts.
+Never create scripts from scratch - always base them on patterns found in both high and low performing data.
 Background visuals are constant - only the spoken narration changes.